 There are many labor unions that can help.
 Most of them focus on a particular kind of industry or type of service, so contacting someone who understands your workplace is a good start.
 Calling the baker’s union to help organize lumberjacks might not be the best choice!
-Contact the Workers’ Center or Area Labor Federation for guidance on this important first step.
+Contact the Workers’ Center or Area Labor Federation (phone numbers below) for guidance on this important first step.
 They will be happy to steer you in the right direction.

 What If My Employer Opposes Our Effort to Organize a Union?

 The law says your employer cannot punish or discriminate against any worker because of union activity.
-The employer cannot fire, lay off, discipline, transfer or reassign employees because of their union support, nor even threaten to do any of those things.
-The employer cannot favor employees who don’t support the union over those who do in promotions, job assignments, wages and other working conditions.
+The employer cannot fire, lay off, discipline, transfer, or reassign employees because of their union support, nor even threaten to do any of those things.
+The employer cannot favor employees who don’t support the union over those who do in promotions, job assignments, wages, and other working conditions.

 The employer cannot lay off employees or take away benefits or privileges employees already have in order to discourage union activity.
 You have the right to: